kaslusimoes/MSc-Thesis/source/22_socialpressure.md

 We also have evidence from PSYCHOLOGY? that people tend to learn from each other in order to conform more with the group bla bla [see? @Asch1956; @Sherif1937]

 Social Pressure (Group Pressure?)

+"Self-categorization can be a crucial determining factor in social influence" [@Abrams1990], WHICH MAKES SENSE BECAUSE I WANT TO KNOW IN WHICH CATEGORY I AM TO KNOW IN WHOM SHOULD I BELIEVE AND TO WHOM I MUST CONFORM